-"Watching the Criminal Justice System... with a thousand eyes!"
+"Watching the American Justice System... with a thousand eyes!"

 The Robert Charles Project, Inc. (RCP), established 2001, is a non-profit 501(c)(3) organization dedicated to observing, addressing and participating in issues of criminal justice in American society.
 The Robert Charles Project, Inc. is dedicated to addressing the long-standing iniquities and disparities in the processing of criminal justice in America that come with historical racism, poverty and discrimination against American citizens of all races.
 RCP observes, reports, advocates and at times, represents those victimized by disparate treatment at the hands of participants in the criminal justice industrial complex in its many facets and iterations.
 Frequently those individuals represented by RCP are those who would otherwise not be able to garner adequate legal representation, resulting in further victimization of people ensnared in the system.